supertokens/blog/content/how-to-use-supertokens-pre-built-ui-with-vuejs/index.md

 ## SuperTokens Core Setup

-Whilst doing the backend setup, we are using https://try.supertokens.com as the connectionURI for the core.
+Whilst doing the backend setup, we are using `https://try.supertokens.com` as the `connectionURI` for the core.
 This is a demo core instance hosted by the team of SuperTokens.
-You can use this for as long as you like, but when you are commited to using SuperTokens, you should switch to a [self hosted](https://supertokens.com/docs/thirdpartyemailpassword/quick-setup/core/with-docker) or a [managed version](https://supertokens.com/docs/thirdpartyemailpassword/quick-setup/core/saas-setup) of the core.
+You can use this for as long as you like, but when you are committed to using SuperTokens, you should switch to a [self hosted](https://supertokens.com/docs/thirdpartyemailpassword/quick-setup/core/with-docker) or a [managed version](https://supertokens.com/docs/thirdpartyemailpassword/quick-setup/core/saas-setup) of the core.

 ## Conclusion

-To summarise, we used the React SDK provided by SuperTokens to show the pre-built login UI for our Vue app.
-We also optimised the bundle size so that the React SDK is only loaded for auth related routes.
+To summarise, we used the ReactJS SDK provided by SuperTokens to show the pre-built login UI for our Vue app.
+We also optimised the bundle size so that the ReactJS SDK is only loaded for auth related routes.
 Useful links:

 - [Example Vue app](https://github.com/supertokens/supertokens-auth-react/tree/master/examples/with-vue-thirdpartyemailpassword)